 Despite all the gloom and doom, what can we do to financially protect us from this damaging secular trend?

-Investing in stocks that will benefit from the changing demographics.
+My answer?
+Invest in stocks that will benefit from the changing demographics.

 Here are some sectors that you can consider to ‘hedge’ yourselves against it: